nikitavoloboev/data/docs/economy/investing.md

 - [Ask HN: What tech companies/industries will do well in a recession?
 (2022)](https://news.ycombinator.com/item?id=31180508)
 - [Automated Fundamental Analysis via Python](https://github.com/faizancodes/Automated-Fundamental-Analysis) - Python program rates stocks out of 100 based on valuation, profitability, growth, and price performance metrics, relative to sector.
 - [Where to put money during high inflation?
 (2022)](https://www.reddit.com/r/FIREUK/comments/uj7nky/with_inflation_predicted_to_hit_1025_by_the_end/)
+- [Quant-MELO-Portfolio](https://github.com/pranjanpr/Quant-MELO-Portfolio) - Bayesian based architecture to evaluate the optimal weights of different stocks in a portfolio according to Global Minimum Variance and Tangency optimization problem.